 Dollars – Plan to save enough money for the 3 days, perhaps draw up a budget and think about your accommodation, travel and food.
 All up, this can be a lot of money so start saving now.
 ATM’s are available so limit the amount of cash you bring with you to be safe!

 ID – Don’t forget to bring your student ID or drivers licence to the Schoolies Festival™ ticket booth to get your wristband.
 Remember the Festival is for those guys and girls who graduated this year.

 Food – Be prepared and organise food with your friends.
 There will be yummy snacks available in The Lounge for a small price.
 Plus, you are only a minute walk to the Victor Harbor town centre for other food options.

-Dress up Themes – Each night of the festival we will have a party costume theme, so get involved and join in the fun!
-Friday night is Schoolies Tops, Saturday night is 90’s Night, and Sunday is School Uniform!
+Dress up Themes – Each night of the Festival we will have a party costume theme, so get involved and join in the fun.
+Friday – Schoolies Tops, Saturday – Flower Power, Sunday – School Uniform.
+Get pumped!

 Leave it at home

 Alcohol – By law Victor Harbor becomes a temporary 24hr Dry Zone during the week around the Festival, so if you have alcohol in a public area you can be fined.
 You’re only a school leaver once so do yourself and your bank account a favour and leave the alcohol behind.

 Glass – This includes all types of glass and not just alcohol bottles.
 Broken glass can seriously injure people and wildlife during and after the Festival.

 Car – All ticket holders can ride the Free MAC Schoolies Festival™ Bus whilst at the festival so don’t waste your money on petrol.
 Check out all the info on the travel page.